 Forest School Nurseries

-A nursery which follows the Forest School approach has to hold high expectations about children’s skills and development.
-From this approach, we adapt:
+A nursery which follows the Forest School approach has to hold high expectations about children’s physical skills a developing sense of belonging and responsibility towards their environment.
+From this approach, we adopt:

 - The learner-centre approach: By participating in engaging, motivating and stage appropriate tasks and activities in a woodland environment, children develop strong emotional and social skills.
 Our mission at Alphablocks Nursery School & Pre-Prep is to develop confident and resilient children that enjoy the process of learning.